-The road whose foundation and the wearing surface is constructed from one or more compacted layers of stabilized soil ( Stabilized with physical, chemical or biological agents to increase strength and durability) is Stabilized Earthen Road.
+The road whose foundation and the wearing surface are constructed from one or more compacted layers of stabilized soil ( Stabilized with physical, chemical, or biological agents to increase strength and durability) is Stabilized Earthen Road.

 It carries greater traffic, load and also provides better service as compared to ordinary earthen roads.

 1.2.
 Materials Required

 The material required for the earthen road is well-graded soil with a liquid limit of less than 35% and a plasticity index of 4-10%.

 1.3.
 Tools and Equipment Used

 It is used to dig or to break soil lumps.

 It is used for digging, lifting, and moving materials like soil, gravel, etc.